-The second year of training is divided between six months of clinical activity (alternating inpatient consults with outpatient clinics) and six months of either clinical or laboratory-based research.
+The second year of training is divided between six months of clinical activity (alternating inpatient consults with outpatient clinics) and six months of elective time, including research.
 Participation in the continuity outpatient clinic remains throughout the second year.
 The option for a third year of training is available for those interested in academic research careers who need to prepare themselves as independent physician scientists.
 These fellows will be expected to apply to the NIH or an appropriate extramural funding agency/organization for a research fellowship.

 Most of the fellows' activity during the inpatient rotation is addressing consults from medicine, surgery, and OB/GYN services.
 This activity provides a broad exposure to clinical endocrinology while allowing ample time for careful follow-up reading and teaching.
 In particular, the fellow is routinely involved in the perioperative management of glucose control in diabetic patients who have undergone coronary artery bypass surgery and in the postoperative follow-up of patients who have undergone various endocrine surgeries such as transsphenoidal surgery, parathyroid exploration, adrenalectomy, etc. A limited number of patients with specific endocrine diagnoses are admitted to the Endocrine Service; the vast majority are patients with thyroid cancer who are admitted for radioactive iodine therapy.